wurstscript/WurstScript/manual.md

 **Remember**: WurstScript and its related tools are in a probably unstable state and under heavy development, so you may encounter errors and bugs we don't know about.
 Please report any problem with our [issue tracker at GitHub](https://github.com/peq/WurstScript/issues/new).

+*Note*: WurstScript is written in Java and should therefore be useable on Windows, OS/X and most Linux Distributions.
+This applies only to the compiler & the eclipse plugin, because the Wurstpack is based on the Jass New Gen Pack.

 # Syntax
 The WurstScript Syntax uses indention to define Blocks, rather than using curly braces (as in Java) or keywords like 'endif' (as in Jass).
 Indentation must not use spaces, only tabs are permitted.